Frequently Asked Questions

 Q: How long is your program?

-A The In-Residence and Day Treatment Programs are a minimum of 4 weeks with an average stay of two to three months.
+A The Treatment with Supportive Housing and Day Treatment Programs are a minimum of 4 weeks with an average stay of two to three months.
 The healing process takes time, particularly when struggling with life-long issues.
 Each client is individually evaluated each week by our clinical staff, and recommendations are made regarding the optimal length of stay.
 We will have a more accurate assessment of a Client’s particular needs in terms of length of stay after they have spent a short time in our program.

 Q: How does PCH Treatment Center differ from a “Residential Treatment Facility?”